jkirsteins/MDFlickrActivityIndicatorView/README.md

 Inspired by this [CSS3 version of Flickr Loading Animation](http://codepen.io/beau/pen/aAxDy).

+## What is this?

+This is a custom UIView descendant that mimicks the Flickr loading animation, as seen on Flickr iOS app and website.
+It uses CoreAnimation to achieve the animation.

+The code assumes that automatic reference counting (ARC) is enabled.

+The included demo project was created in Xcode5 (Developer Preview), targetting iOS7 beta.

 ## How to use it?

 Download the source and drag the "MDFlickrActivityIndicator" folder into your Xcode project.